ggrahambaker/ggrahambaker.github.io/_posts/2019-06-11-webscraping-transfermarkt.md

 ## Pulling in Data by Season

 Now that I had a beautiful soup object that contained all of the html from the yearly homepage, I need to search for the table containing the information I needed.
-I wanted to just get the url for each team, so I would be able to use for future queries.
+I wanted to just get the url for each team, so I would be able to use it for future queries.

 ```python
 def build_by_year(year):